Asymptotically optimal discretization of hedging strategies with jumps: Convergence of rescaled L evy processes

-Under the conditions of the Lemma, by Theorem VII.2.9 and Remark VII.2.10 in \cite{jacodshiryaev}, in order to prove the convergence in law, we need to check (a) that
+Under the conditions of the lemma, by Theorem VII.2.9 and Remark VII.2.10 in~\cite{jacodshiryaev}, in order to prove the convergence in law, we need to check (a) that

-where the right hand side is the third component of the characteristic triplet of the strictly stable process with Lévy density \eqref{ldens} with respect to the truncation function $h$, and (b) that $|x|^2 \wedge 1 \cdot \nu^\varepsilon(dx)$ converges weakly to $|x|^2 \wedge 1 \cdot \nu^*(dx)$.
-Since $\alpha>1$ and $h$ is bounded, for $\eta$ sufficiently small, using integration by parts and the assumption of the Lemma, we obtain
+where the right-hand side is the third component of the characteristic triplet of the strictly stable process with L\'evy density \eqref{ldens} with respect to the truncation function $h$, and (b) that $|x|^2 \wedge1 \cdot\nu^\varepsilon(dx)$ converges weakly to $|x|^2 \wedge1 \cdot\nu^*(dx)$.
+Since $\alpha>1$ and $h$ is bounded, for $\eta$ sufficiently small, using integration by parts and the assumption of the lemma, we obtain